 Jeanne Reames, PhD

-Outside academia, Reames writes fiction, reads, cooks, and enjoys getting her hands in the dirt (gardening).
-She also attempts to ride herd on her son and too many cats.
-She's a part-blood Miami-Peoria Indian and a member of UNO's Native American Studies faculty -- mostly as support personnel and living proof that one's interests are not genetic.
+Outside academia, Reames writes fiction, cooks, and enjoys getting her hands in the dirt (gardening).
+She has one adult son and two impertinent black cats.
+She's a part-blood Miami-Peoria Indian and belongs to UNO's Native American Studies faculty -- mostly as support personnel and living proof that one's interests are not genetic.

 Frequently Taught Courses